NSS-SE-Jumpstart/curriculum/sessions/session5/classroom/morning_routine.md

-# Exercise - Rolling Dice
+# Exercise - Morning Routine

 In this exercise, you'll write functions that guide the computer on how to do your average morning routine!